 Texas moves one step closer to adopting a new, more rigorous teacher certification exam

-AUSTIN, Texas - A state board on Friday voted in favor of requiring a new teacher certification exam in an effort to better prepare new Texas teachers and keep them in the profession.
+TEXAS - A state board on Friday voted in favor of requiring a new teacher certification exam in an effort to better prepare new teachers and keep them in the profession.

 The 11-member State Board for Educator Certification, which oversees the preparation, certification and standards of conduct of public school educators, adopted the Educative Teacher Performance Assessment, also known as the edTPA exam, in a 8-to-1 vote.
 Board member Tommy Coleman was not present, and board member Jean Streepey abstained.